 Vasomotor symptoms that are induced by either chemical or surgical intervention are referred to as induced Vasomotor Symptoms (iVMS).
-For example, patients receiving tamoxifen treatment for breast cancer, men receiving leuprolide treatment for prostate cancer, and women who are BRCA-positive who elect to have bilateral salpingo-oophorectomy (BSO)2, 3, all exhibit severe iVMS and should not receive HRT to alleviate these symptoms because their cancer is sensitive to hormones which could cause disease recurrence.1,4
+For example, patients receiving tamoxifen treatment for breast cancer, men receiving leuprolide treatment for prostate cancer, and women who are BRCA-positive who elect to have bilateral salpingo-oophorectomy (BSO)1,2, all exhibit severe iVMS.

 In women with HR+ Breast Cancer (CaB) receiving Tamoxifen: